 Simple English definitions for legal terms

-Read a random definition: extra dividend
+Read a random definition: agent

 A shelving clause is a rule in a contract that says if someone wants to use a patent or trademark, they have to start selling or making the thing they patented within a certain amount of time.
 They also have to tell the person who owns the patent or trademark if they stop selling or making it.
 If they don't follow these rules, they might lose the right to use the patent or trademark.